dcycle/starterkit-node/README.md

 With this admin can access files of folder permission-xyz/access.

-Disable permission to user:- Run below command to remove permission to access files of permission-xyz folder for admin user.
+Disable permission to user:- Run below command to remove permission to access files of permission-xyz/access folder for admin user.

 ```
     ./scripts/node-cli.sh